DIMO-Network/dimo-hello-world/README.md

 cd <example-directory>
 npm install
 ```
-:exclamation: Always check the README in each directory for specific installation process!
+:exclamation: Always check the README in each directory for specific installation process.
+Some directories may redirect you to another separate repository, but every example should follow the general guidelines listed here.

 ## Contributing
 Contributions to the DIMO Hello World applications are welcome!
 Please refer to the [CONTRIBUTING](https://github.com/DIMO-Network/dimo-hello-world/blob/main/CONTRIBUTING.md) file for guidelines on how to contribute to this repository.